 Beacon Orthopaedics and Sports Medicine, we recognize the value in athletic training, which is why the standards for our Athletic Trainers are so high.
 The Certified Athletic Trainer is a well-educated health care professional skilled in the prevention, recognition, management, and rehabilitation of injuries that result from physical activity.
 Specifically, the A.T. specializes in five practice areas or domains: prevention of athletic injuries, recognition, evaluation and immediate care of athletic injuries, rehabilitation and reconditioning of athletic injuries, health care administration, and professional development.
 The A.T. functions as an integral member of the health care team.
 The A.T. works under the direction of a licensed physician and in cooperation with other health care professionals, athletics administrators, coaches and parents.
 Each Certified Athletic Trainer has fulfilled the requirements for certification established by the National Athletic Trainers Association Board of Certification, Inc. He/she must also be licensed by the state through the Ohio Occupational Therapy, Physical Therapy, and Athletic Trainers Board.

 To help support the health and well-being of our local high school athletes, Beacon provides many of the top schools with Athletic Trainers.
 See below for more details or for a list of the schools and teams, please click here.

 Craig has been the Head Athletic Trainer at Archbishop Moeller High School since 1995.
 He earned his B.A. in Physical Education and Health from Berea College in 1992.
 In 1994, he completed the Athletic Training curriculum from Wright State University.
-In addition to his duties at Moeller High School, Craig also serves as the Lead Athletic Trainer for Beacon Orthopaedics, where he works extremely close with Outreach Manager, Josh Clarke.
+In addition to his duties at Moeller High School, Craig also serves as the Lead Athletic Trainer for Beacon Orthopaedics, where he works extremely close with Director of Outreach, Josh Clarke.

 Craig is a member of the National Athletic Trainers’ Association, Ohio Athletic Trainers’ Association, and the Greater Cincinnati Athletic Trainers’ Association.
 He serves as an Approved Clinical Instructor for the following Athletic Training Programs: Mt.
 St. Joseph University, University of Cincinnati, Northern Kentucky University and Wright State University; which provides high school internship opportunities for their athletic training students.

-Craig and his wife, Robin, reside in Hebron, Kentucky, with their two children, Austin (20) and Ashlee (17).
+Craig and his wife, Robin, reside in Hebron, Kentucky, with their two children, Austin and Ashlee.